Imihaljko/youtube-for-alexa/alexa-setup.md

 next to where it says Test is disabled for this skill. click on the dropdown menu and choose development.

 You now have a working skill just say alexa launch youtube.

+If you like this project consider donating https://paypal.me/andrewstechshow

+if you have any issues please post them in the issues.